kyrylo0605/wordpress/wp-content/plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 = Need an Advanced Google Analytics Plugin? =
-We have an Advanced Google Analytics Plugin for WooCommerce which includes tracking of 9 Reports of Enhanced Ecommerce, User ID Tracking, Product Refund, I.P.
-Anonymization, Adwords Conversion Tracking, Facebook Pixel Tracking, 15+ Custom Dimenensions & Metrics & much more. <a href="https://1.envato.market/Yvn3R" target="_blank">Learn More</a>
+We have an Advanced Google Analytics Plugin for WooCommerce which includes tracking of all the 9 Reports of Enhanced Ecommerce, User ID Tracking, Product Refund, I.P.
+Anonymization, Google Ads Conversion Tracking, Facebook Pixel Tracking, 20+ Custom Dimensions & Metrics & much more. <a href="https://1.envato.market/Yvn3R" target="_blank">Learn More</a>

 == Note : ==
 == Our plugin does not support the below features out of the box ==